MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     - [PlayerInput](#player-input) callbacks run
     - [CodeBlockEvent](#code-block-events) listeners run (including [built-in](#built-in-code-block-events) ones, such as those prepared in the [physics calculations](#simulation-phase)).
 1. **Scene Graph Updates**
     - The mutations prepared in step #2 are now applied.
-See the details below.
+There are [subtleties in how scene graph mutations are applied](#scene-graph-mutations).
 1. **Final Callbacks**
-    - Any asynchronous callbacks (e.g., `setTimeout`, `setInterval`) that are "passed due" are run.
+    - Any [asynchronous](#async-delays-and-timers) callbacks (e.g., `setTimeout`, `setInterval`) that are "passed due" are run (meaning that the current time is equal to or later than their scheduled times).
+Note that Horizon will limit how many async callbacks run in one frame; if too much time has been used, and there are still async callbacks to run, it may delay running them until the next frame.
+Note that events do *not* do this.
+[CodeBlockEvents](#code-block-events) and [NetworkEvents](#network-events) are all processed until the queue is empty.
     - Any entities owned by the [local device](#clients-devices-and-the-server) that had [owner.set(...)](#ownership-transfer) called on them during the frame will now have [transferOwnership](#ownership-transfer) called to get the *transfer* state that will be dispatched in the [Synchronization Phase](#synchronization-phase).
 These entities will be marked for [disposal](#component-lifecycle).
     - Any components that were created in step #2 due to an [ownership transfer](#ownership-transfer) will have [receiveOwnership](#ownership-transfer) called on them with their *transferred state* (or with `null` if the transfers were [discontinuous](#discontinuous-ownership-transfers)).
     - Any components that were marked for [disposal](#component-lifecycle) (due to being spawned out, the instance stopping, or in the step 2 bullets above) will have `dispose()` called.
 All their [event subscriptions](#receiving-events) will be `disconnect`ed.
 All the ongoing [timeouts and intervals](#async-delays-and-timers) will be `clear`ed.

-<mark>TODO</mark> finish the below:
+#### Scene Graph Mutations

-**Scene Graph Mutations**: This means that any mutations created in the [Simulation Phase](#simulation-phase) are committed, but any mutations created in steps #2 or #3 are *not* committed (due to the copy-aside in step #1).
+This means that any mutations created in the [Simulation Phase](#simulation-phase) are committed, but any mutations created in steps #2 or #3 are *not* committed (due to the copy-aside in step #1).
 Those changes will not be committed until the next frame (when they are copied in step #1).
 See the physics exception below.

 <mark>TODO</mark> explain the subtleties with position setting and physics